Fertilisation, embryo development upto blastocyst formation, implantation

 - The sperm entry stimulates the egg to resume and complete the suspended meiosis-II.
 This produces a haploid mature ovum.

-- At this time, the head of spermatozoa, which consists of nucleus, separates from middle piece and fail and becomes male pronucleus.
+- At this time, the head of spermatozoa, which consists of nucleus, separates from middle piece and tail and becomes male pronucleus.
 The 2nd polar body degenerates.

 - The nucleus of the ovum is now called the female pronucleus.
 The male and female pronucleus move towards each other and nuclear membranes disintegrate.

 - After karyogamy, the ovum is now a diploid cell having 23 pair's of chromosomes ans is formed zygote.

 - A glycoprotein fertilizin composed of monosaccharides and amino acid is secreted by ovum.
 Penetrating sperm also has a protein substance called antifertilizin on its surface.
 The interaction of fertilizin of an ovum with anti-fertilizin of a sperm called agglutination is species-specific.

 - Embryonic development or embryogenesis is the development of embryo from fertilized ovum and its subsequent development into a oyoung organism.

 - Cleavage refers to a series of rapid mitotic divisions of the zygote following fertilization, forming a many called blastula.
 Cleavage in fertilized egg of human starts in Fallopian tube forming 2, 4, 8, 16 daughter cells called blastomeres.